AiGptCode/PasswordToSeed/README.md

 # Password to Seed Converter 🌱🔑

-This is a simple Python script that allows users to convert passwords to mnemonic seed phrases and vice versa.
+This is a simple Python script that allows users to convert passwords to mnemonic seed phrases and vice versa and reatore password with seed

 ## 🛠️ Requirements